cameronjoebrown/BYU-CS236-Project1-Scanner/README.md

 was found, it was assigned a token name of UNDEFINED.

 This project had to be passed off in person by the TAs for the course by running different test cases on our program.
-Unlike my previous CS classes, we weren't given the test cases the TAs would use beforehand so I had to make my own test cases to prepare to pass it off.
+Unlike my previous CS classes, we weren't given all the test cases that we would be tested on beforehand so I had to make my own test cases to prepare to pass it off.